 OACE received a grant from the Y&H Soda Foundation for strategic planning.
 Some initial guiding questions include: What kind of Adult Education program do we want to build?
 How will we coordinate more effectively within OUSD?

-- The Northern Alameda Regional Consortium for Adult Education has been awarded $314,914 for planning purposes to better coordinate Adult Education services with adult schools and the Peralta Community College District.
+The Northern Alameda County Regional Consortium for Adult Education is working with staff and stakeholders to better coordinate Adult Education services with Adult Schools and the Peralta Community.
+Chris Nelson is coordinating the Consortium.

 OACE is engaging in the renewal process of our accreditation by the Western Association of Schools and Colleges (WASC).
 Elizabet Wendt and Roger Chretien are leading our Self Study Process.

 Lastly, we’d like to share a 5-minute, “A Theory of Change” (Harvard),

 OUSD prohibits unlawful discrimination against any protected group as identified under Education Code 200 and 220 and Government Code 11135, and Title IX, including actual or perceived sex, sexual orientation, gender, ethnic group identification, race, ancestry, national origin, religion, color, mental or physical disability, age, or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics in any District program or activity that received or benefits from state financial assistance, including athletic programs.
 Complaint forms are available at school sites and at the Office of the Ombudsperson, located at 1000 Broadway, Suite 680, Oakland, CA 94607.
 For further information, call 510-879-4281.
 BOARD POLICY 0410, 5145.3